Food Addiction: Personal Choice or Biological Craving?

 - Take natural supplements for cravings control.
 Glutamine, tyrosine, 5-HTP are amino acids that help reduce cravings.
 Chromium balances blood sugar and can help take the edge off cravings.
 SAMe also helps to methylate serotonin and ensures that it remains 'active'.

 Clearly, obesity and food cravings are not simply driven by a lack of motivation, effort, moral failing or lack of willpower.
 Rather, many of the processed foods we eat trigger addiction.
 If you are one of the many who craves such addictive foods, please know that you can reduce, if not stop, this vicious addictive circle by following the five suggestions above.

 People with addictive cravings also say that it helps when they can find something else to refocus their energies or cravings on!
 Then the transformation can be remarkable.

-For example, I know several people labelled as ‘addictive’ by the medical establishment.
+For example, I know several people labeled as ‘addictive’ by the medical establishment.
 Yet they have become highly successful in other areas, especially creative ones.
-Where I live, in the Caribbean island of Antigua, many so called ‘addicts’ (to food, drink, drugs, sex!), are know better known for their exceptional artistic and entrepreneurial talents.
+Where I live, in the Caribbean island of Antigua, many so-called ‘addicts’ (to food, drink, drugs, sex!), are know better known for their exceptional artistic and entrepreneurial talents.

 Ultimately, aren’t we all talented?
 It is just a matter of identifying what we are talented in!
 Maybe cravings can lead somewhere remarkable.

 Curious About Low-Calorie Diets?
 Here is the Guide

 Taking in fewer calories than you burn is an effective way to lose weight, but following low-calorie diet...Read More

 Invest in Nutrition for a Lean and Fit Body